jfleege/car-data-visualization/README.md

 # Car Data Visualization
-This project uses a real-world car dataset to explore relationships between horsepower, price, and fuel type using R and tidyverse.
-It was conducted as practice to test my skills with R, ggplot, and tidyverse as they are important skills to understand.
+This project uses a real-world car dataset to explore relationships between horsepower, price, and fuel type using R and the tidyverse.
+It was completed as practice to strengthen my data cleaning and visualization skills in R.

-## How It's Made:
+## Tools Used:
 - R (tidyverse)
 - ggplot2
 - dplyr